tusscrum/online_books_search/README.md

 ## Description

-This is a simple web application that allows users to search for books and save them to a list.
-The application uses the Google Books API to retrieve book information.
+This web application provides a simple interface for users to search for books and add them to a list, utilizing the Google Books API to fetch book information.
+It serves as a practical tool for learning agile development and automated deployment.
+This project is part of a team assignment for the "Software Engineering" course at the Technological University of the Shannon (TUS).

 ## Setup